OUR STAFF | ASSOCIATE DIRECTOR OF RESEARCH; HIGHER EDUCATION & WORKFORCE RESEARCH LEAD

-Erin Knepler is the Associate Director of Higher Education and Workforce Programs at Public Agenda.
-She serves as the project manager and oversees knowledge management for the Competency-Based Education Network (C-BEN).
-In this role, she provides support to institutional teams and leads C-BEN research activities.
-Additionally, Erin manages multiple projects working with dozens of colleges and universities across the country to support the capacity of institutional leaders and faculty at every level to effectively engage members of their communities as partners in enhancing student success.
+Prior to the role, Erin served as the Associate Director of Higher Education and Workforce Programs at Public Agenda.
+She served as the project manager and oversees knowledge management for the Competency-Based Education Network (C-BEN).
+In this role, she provided support to institutional teams and leads C-BEN research activities related to competency-based education (CBE).
+Additionally, Erin managed multiple projects working with dozens of colleges and universities across the country to support the capacity of institutional leaders and faculty at every level to effectively engage members of their communities as partners in enhancing student success.

 Erin frequently presents on higher education-related work around the country and is actively involved in professional research organizations including the Association for the Study of Higher Education, the American Educational Research Association, the Association for Institutional Research and the American Association for Colleges and Universities, among others.